-Bonds are fixed-income debt securities issued by businesses, governments, and governmental organizations to fund operations, large-scale projects and for other capital uses.
+Bonds are fixed-income debt securities issued by businesses, governments and governmental organizations to fund operations, large-scale projects and other capital uses.
 Most bonds pay an amount of interest, known as the coupon, based on the face value of the bond.
 Because of the manner in which bonds are traded, the coupon rate often differs from the market interest rate.

 A bond is an obligation of a debtor, typically a company or government, to repay a predetermined amount of money, also known as the principal or face value, at a given date in the future.
-Most bonds pay interest -- known as the bond's coupon -- annually or semi-annually.
+Most bonds pay interest – known as the bond's coupon – annually or semiannually.
 Some bonds are known as zero-coupon, meaning they pay no interest, only the face value at maturity.

-Coupon versus Market
+Coupon Rates Vs. Market Rates

-Selling of a Bond Issue
+Selling a Bond Issue

-Once a bond issuer has set a coupon rate and a face value, the bond issuer wishes to obtain the highest possible market price for the bond issue.
+Once a bond issuer has set a coupon rate and a face value, the bond issuer logically wishes to obtain the highest possible market price for the bond issue.
 Typically, private companies will hire an investment bank to underwrite the bond issue.
 The investment bank, or syndicate of multiple investment banks, will purchase the entire bond issue and resell the bonds to large-scale and institutional investors on the open market.
 Many governmental entities, such as the United States Treasury, will sell bonds directly to large-scale investors through auctions rather than using an underwriter as a middleman.

-Setting of a Market Price and Yield
+Setting the Market Price and Yield

-The amount paid by investors for a bond, whether purchased through a direct auction, through an underwriter or from another investor is the bond's market price.
+The amount paid by investors for a bond, whether purchased through a direct auction, an underwriter or from another investor is the bond's market price.
 When the market price is less than face value, then the market rate, or yield, of that bond will be greater than the coupon rate.
 When the market price is greater than face value, then the market yield of that bond will be less than the coupon rate.